-In most case you might not be able to find out as supply chains are so complex and so much is outsourced.
+In most cases you might not be able to find out as supply chains are so complex and so much is outsourced.

-This is why buying local and buying from ethical and sustainable brands is a great way to ensure that you know exactly who made the product.
+This is why buying locally and buying from ethical and sustainable brands is a great way to ensure that you know exactly who made the product.

 How Long Will It Last?